 Crafting California’s Narrative toward a Wellbeing Economy with Isabel Nuesse, Engagement and Content Lead for the Wellbeing Economy Alliance

 Designing Policy for a Wellbeing Economy with Amanda Janoo, Knowledge and Policy Lead for the Wellbeing Economy Alliance

 The Wellbeing Economy Policy Design Guidebook

-We are collaborating with our WEAll country counterparts on the WEAll Policy Design Guidebook, which is planned for release this fall.
-The guidebook will offer practical ideas and resources to help local, national, and global policymakers develop economic policies that put the wellbeing of people and the planet first.
-Part of our contribution will be California-specific case studies.
+We collaborated with our WEAll country counterparts on the WEAll Policy Design Guidebook, which was released on March 18, and is now available for PDF download—check it out here!
+The Guidebook offers practical ideas and resources to help local, national, and global policymakers develop economic policies that put the wellbeing of people and the planet first.

 The Institute for Ecological Civilization (EcoCiv) is a nonprofit organization based in San Diego that promotes civilizational change for the long-term wellbeing of people and the planet.

 The Wellbeing Economy Alliance (WEAll) is a global collaborative working toward a wellbeing economy.
 WEAll encourages the creation of hubs wherever people are coming together to build a wellbeing economy in their own localities.
 Currently, there are hubs in Scotland, Costa Rica, Iceland, Wales, New Zealand, and California.